TallKite/linnstrument-firmware/README.md

 The 2nd memory from the bottom is 41edo Kite guitar (row offset 13, column offset 2), with an alternating-3rds guitar tuning.

 TUNING TABLE MODE

-(this section is a work in progress)
+Tuning table mode is mostly meant for non-edo tunings such as just intonation or rank-2 temperaments.
+Each note of an N-note scale is sharp or flat from N-edo, thus the pad's pitch will be different slid up to vs played directly.
+However this is often only a comma difference even on long slides.
+You can turn on Quantize Hold.
+Otherwise you have to bend by ear, just like on a guitar.

 When an edo is selected, the Linnstrument outputs standard midi notes with tuning bends.
-But Tuning Table mode outputs edosteps instead.
-The lower left pad (or the lower right pad if lefthanded) is midi note 0.
-The midi notes for the other pads on that row increase from there according to the split's column offset.
-Thus each pitch is a unique midi note.
-(When in 12edo, each pitch already has its own unique midi note, and Tuning Table mode has no effect.)
+But a split that's set to Tuning Table mode outputs edosteps instead.
+The lower left pad (or the lower right pad if the split is set to lefthanded) is midi note 0.
+The midi notes for the other pads increase from there according to the split's column and row offsets.
+Thus each edostep is a unique midi note.
+Certain synths need this format to play edos.
+But the main reason to use Tuninng Table mode is to retune each edostep individually to something else, by loading a tuning table in the form of a scala file into your synth (or run microtonal software such as alt-tuner).

-Each split can be set independently to Tuning Table mode.
+The midi note number each pad outputs is determined entirely by the column and row offsets.
+The edo you select doesn't matter.
+However when the edo is set correctly, transposing works better and and the note lights make more sense.

+There are only 128 midi notes.
+What if your tuning spans more than 128 edosteps?
+One solution is to use splits.
+Each split has up to 128 notes, so there can be a total of 256 pitches.
+But you can't slide across the split point.
+Also a large edo combined with large column and row offsets can actually exceed 256 edosteps.
+See the next two sections for two other solutions.

+TUNING TABLE MODE WITH NO OVERLAP

 If a split uses both No Overlap offset and Tuning Table mode, not only does each pitch have a unique midi note, each pad does too.
 Such a split can be used to launch audio or midi clips while you play normally in the other split.

-To create a JI or rank-2 scale with N notes, set the edo to N and turn on Tuning Table mode.
-Load a scala file into your synth or run microtonal software such as alt-tuner to produce that N-note scale.
-Each note is slightly sharper or flatter from N-edo, thus the pad's pitch will be different slid up to vs played directly.
-However this is only a comma or so difference even on long slides, which might be tolerable.
-(Possibly software on the computer could fix this problem by scaling the slides by adjusting the pitch bends?)
-Suppose you want to detemper the Kite guitar layout into a JI tuning.
-If you use column offsets in No OverLap mode, the row offset isn't affected by increasing the column offset, it remains the physical width of the split.

-The Global Settings No OverLap offset can only cover 128 pads.
-But the per-split No OverLap offset combined with Tuning Table mode can give each of the 200 pads its own unique midi note / channel combo, even with large row/column offsets.
-Details: the row offset equals the width of the split, 25.
+No OverLap can only cover 128 pads per split.
+But No OverLap combined with Tuning Table mode can give each of the 200 pads its own unique midi note/channel combo, even with large row/column offsets.

+Details: the row offset equals the width of the split, even if column offset is on.
 Midi notes above 127 wrap around and start over at zero.
-When both Tuning Table mode and locator CC #1 are turned on, the locator CC value changes to the midi group number, where group 1 is notes 0-127, group 2 is notes 128-255, etc. You can have up to 4 groups.
-The group number indicates whether note 0 is really note 128, note 1 is really note 129, etc. Your DAW can then run a simple script that redirects notes of a different group to a track with a different instance of your softsynth, into which you have loaded a different scala file.
-See the TallKite github for example code.
+When both Tuning Table mode and locator CC #1 are turned on (but rechannelling is off), the locator CC value changes to the midi group number, where group 1 is notes 0-127, group 2 is notes 128-255, etc. Your DAW can then run a simple script that uses the locator CC to redirect notes of a different group to a track with a different instance of your softsynth, into which you have loaded a different scala file.
+See the TallKite github for example code. (to do: write this code)

-Under certain conditions, microLinn will ID the midi group by automatically rechannelizing the midi.
-The midi channels come in blocks of 7, 5 or 4 channels each, corresponding to one of 2, 3 or 4 midi groups.
-Each block is sent to a different synth.
-* Set the midi mode to channel per note
-* Turn on Tuning Table mode
-* Set locator CC #1 to off
-* Probably use only one split, because most or all of the 16 midi channels will be used up
-* Set that split to use MPE midi channels according to the number of midi groups needed:
+Example: Suppose you want to detemper the Kite guitar layout into a JI tuning. (to do: complete this)

+TUNING TABLE MODE WITH RECHANNELLING

+Rechannelling IDs the midi group by sending certain midi notes to channels beyond those selected.
+Rechannelling doesn't require programming your DAW like locator CCs do.
+But it does reduce the number of channels you can use, and hence reduces the polyphony.
+And because most or all of the 16 midi channels will often be used up, you might only be able to use one split.

+Details: turn on rechannelling by swiping past "ON" to "RCH".
+This will automatically set the split to use channel-per-note mode and a certain block of channels.
+Midi group 1 uses this block, and the other midi groups are sent to other blocks.
+Your DAW should send each block plus the main channel to a different synth with a different tuning table.
+The size of a channel block depends on the number of midi groups needed, which depends on how many midi notes your tuning uses.
+The number of groups is indicated by a vertical stack of 1, 2, 3 or 4 dots after the "RCH".

+For the left split,
+* For up to 128 midi notes = 1 group, rechannelling doesn't happen ("RCH" acts the same as "ON")
-* * If numGroups = 2, use channels 2-8 (the channel for group 2 increases by 7 and becomes channels 9-15)
+* For 129-256 midi notes = 2 groups, the split will use channels 2-8.
+Midi in group 2 is sent to channels 9-15.
-* * If numGroups = 3, use channels 2-6 (the channel for group 2 increases by 5, and group 3 increases by 10)
+* For 257-384 midi notes = 3 groups, the split will use channels 2-6.
+Group 2 uses 7-11 and group 3 uses 12-16.
-* * If numGroups = 4, use channels 1-4, no Main channel (group 2 increases by 4, group 3 by 8, and group 4 by 12)
+* For 385-512 midi notes = 4 groups, the split will use channels 1-4 (no Main channel).
+Group 2 uses 5-8, group 3 uses 9-12, and group 4 uses 13-16.

-If you want to switch quickly between col/row offsets while performing, you can set the midi channels of the right split identical to those of the left split.
-For example if there are two midi groups, set both splits to use channels 2-8 plus main channel 1.
+For the right split,
+* For 2 groups, the split will use channels 9-15.
+Midi in group 2 is sent to channels 2-8.
+* For 3 groups, the split will use channels 11-15.
+Group 2 uses 6-10 and group 3 uses 1-5.
+* For 4 groups, the split will use channels 13-16 (no Main channel).
+Group 2 uses 9-12, group 3 uses 5-8, and group 4 uses 1-4.

+If the left split only uses two groups, you can use the right split with channel 16.
+Also, you can set the split to use fewer channels and the blocks will change to match.
+The channels should go up from 2 or down from 15.
+Or if there's no Main channel, up from 1 or down from 16.
+If you have N channels, the 2nd block is N channels higher (or lower for the right split) than the 1st block, the 3rd block is 2*N channels higher/lower, etc. For example, with 2 groups, setting the left split to channels 2-7 (6 channels) makes the 2nd block be 8-13, leaving 3 channels available for the right split.

 SUGGESTIONS FOR EXPLORING EDOS: